0

 (0)

-After getting bumped into 3rd place last year by Charlotte, Isla reclaims their position as Australia’s top baby girl name.
-Over in the boys’ list, Oliver continues their reign as the most popular boys name in Australia for the 11th year in a row.
-Demonstrating the strength of this name, the shortened nickname Ollie has now also entered the top 100, debuting at number 84.
+After getting bumped into 3rd place last year by Isla, Charlotte reclaims the position as Australia’s top baby girl name.
+Over in the boys’ list, Oliver continues to reign as the most popular boy’s name in Australia for the 12th year in a row.

-And while the rest of the top 10 boys’ list look pretty similar to last year, Lily, Hazel and Harper have replaced Ella, Grace and Willow in the girls’ list.
+And while the rest of the top 10 boys’ list look pretty similar to last year, Sophie and Grace have made their way into the girls’ list, replacing Ava and Lily.

 Top 10 girls’ names